Explore

 Princess Margaret Rose Cave Campground

 Set up camp on a grassy site and enjoy the company of native wildlife in a peaceful bush setting.
-Explore one of the many walking trails in the area or try your luck fishing from the jetty.

 The campground offers nine unpowered campsites, suitable for tents only.
 Each campsite accommodates up to six people.
 Campground facilities include flushing toilets, shared fireplaces, tables and barbeque, non-potable water and access to the jetty.
 Remember to bring your own firewood to protect the surrounding wildlife habitat.
 Advanced bookings and payment are required year-round.